kriswallsmith/FacebookBundle/Resources/doc/4-example-server-side-facebook-login-using-mobile-apps.md

 Example Server-Side Facebook Login using Mobile Apps
 -------------------------------------------------------

-If you use JavaScript SDK to login by web, the normal flow would be as follows:
+If you use the JavaScript SDK to login by web, the normal flow would be as follows:

   1. Click Facebook login button from your page.
   2. It will go to Facebook OAuth API